On this page:

 The amount that you’ll pay for a new solar power installation varies based on the size of the system, which depends on the desired goal.
-Although the national average spent on solar power is around $18,000 before incentives and rebates, and most pay between $15,000 and $25,000.
+Although the national average spent on solar power is around $18,000 before incentives and rebates, and most pay between $15,000 and $25,000 for a 6kW system.

 Some homeowners start with a smaller system to power their air conditioner, range, or clothes dryer, since these appliances use a great deal of electricity.
 These systems typically cost around $4,000 or $5,000 before incentives such as tax credits.

 Off-the-Grid vs. Hooked into the Grid

-Systems tied into the electrical “grid” or local power system are likely the most expensive initially but the most convenient.
+Systems tied into the electrical grid or local power system are the most common and the most convenient.
 In this configuration, you can use electrical power from the grid when weather conditions are not optimal or after dark when you don’t have batteries.

 In some areas, you can tie into the local grid and sell unused power to the electric company.
 This will vary by electric company and the offerings in your area.

-The most inexpensive solar systems, however, work off-the-grid and are not hooked into the local electric power system at all.
-This set-up is not as convenient without a battery backup, and most systems also need a secondary source of power, such as a generator.
+The most expensive solar systems, however, work off-the-grid and are not hooked into the local electric power system at all.
+This setup requires a battery backup, and most systems also need a secondary source of power, such as a generator.

-Backup batteries for a solar panel system cost between $5,000 and $7,000, not counting installation and the necessary equipment to hook those into your system, such as inverters to control usage, and converters that supply 240 volts to dryers and ranges, while the rest of the house runs on 110 volts.
+Backup batteries for a solar panel system cost between $5,000 and $10,000, not counting installation and the necessary equipment to hook those into your system, such as inverters to control usage and converters that supply 240 volts to dryers and ranges, while the rest of the house runs on 120 volts.

 Solar Panels Types

 Thin film panels are the least common method of creating solar panels for residential use.
 Like all solar panels, these solar cells generate direct current (DC) electricity from the sunlight.
 This energy must be used with an inverter to power home appliances or charge batteries.

 Long-Term Cost Savings & Other Incentives

-The amount you save long-term depends on the actual sunshine per day, cost of electricity, and local and state incentives.
+The amount you save long-term depends on the actual sunshine per day, the cost of electricity, and local and state incentives.
 There are also Federal incentives to make the switch to solar in the form of tax credits equal to 30% of the cost of the installation.